 - Timely arrival into emerging markets – While there has been increased foreign investment and interest in Mexico’s maquiladora plants, it still is a relatively fledgling market, with massive growth on the horizon.
 By beating the rush, you can derive competitive advantage and gain control of your sector before competitors have the opportunity.
 Common advantages you can expect to reap include:

 - Ability to be within foreign trade zones – According to CHT: “Maquiladora operations are primarily found in industrial and business parks adjacent to the U.S.-Mexico border reaping additional benefits from designated Foreign Trade Zones.
 The manufacturing ecosystem of Nogales, Mexico, and Santa Cruz County, Arizona is an example of the symbiosis of increased flexibility and trade benefits.”
 By setting up your maquiladora in a foreign trade zone, you reap layered tax and tariff benefits.

 Naturally, you may be curious about the concerns or reticence some US companies doing business in Mexico may have.
-Common complaints include:
+Common complaints and potential disadvantages to manufacturing in Mexico include:

 - Environmental negligence

 Fortunately, many of these concerns have been addressed or are in the process of being tackled by the Mexican government.
 Recent laws and practices have sought to encourage best practices for both labor and the environment.
 The government, in particular, has allowed labor unions to form and has started levying heavy penalties on companies that fail to comply with new safer environmental standards and labor laws.

 Maquiladoras in Mexico